Electra (satellite)

 Electra is a satellite development project initiated by the European Space Agency (ESA) as the first partnership project under its ARTES-33 programme.
 In conjunction with satellite operator SES and satellite builder OHB Systems, the Electra project seeks to develop, launch and validate in orbit an electric-only propulsion platform for geostationary communications satellites of below 3 tonnes launch mass.
 Electra encompasses both a coordinated effort to develop a European full electric propulsion small geostationary satellite, and the implementation of a mission by SES providing flight heritage and in-orbit demonstration of the platform to gain market acceptance for the product.
 At the time the project was initialised, it was expected that the first of these spacecraft would be launched as an SES craft by the end of 2018.
 However, delays to the project have meant that the inaugural flight has been pushed to 2023.
-As of 2025, the satellite hasn't launched yet.
+As of 2026, the satellite has'not launched yet.